stellarshenson/espresso-controller/README.md

 Espresso Controller monitors the internal power state of the espresso machine and controls powering the machine up and down when activated

+### Functionality ###
+The device is supposed to control the powering up and down the espresso machine and notify any power changes to the Homekit clients nearby.
+In the future the device will be able to control the auto-shutdown of the espresso machine (powersaving) and flushing (running water through the group after warm-up).
+Additionally the firmware will monitor the boiler temperature in the future.

+Currently the device extends the following number of output interfaces:
+* __Toggle interface__ - controls the toggle switch and works exactly like the momentary switch on the espresso machine front panel
+* __Power sense interface__ - senses whether the machine is on or off (and provides notifications to the homekit clients)
+* __Status LED__ - indicates the status of the device, fast blink = booting up, slow-blink = AP mode, no blink = connected to the network, SOS blink (3 short, 3 long, 3 short) = problem

 ### Typical Circuit Layout ###
 You would need the following parts to complete the build
 * __Wemos D1 Mini <any>__ - any wemos with 4Mb+ flash works (Mini or Mini Pro)